Renting your property out

 Set up a Private Residential Tenancy (PRT), using the Scottish Governement Model Agreement and Easy to Read Notes or the Scottish Government Online Tenancy Creation Tool.

-Put the deposit straight into one of the approved Tenancy Deposit Schemes.
-You have to give it to the scheme within 30 days of the tenancy starting.
-Tell the tenant which Tenancy Deposit Scheme their deposit is in.
+Arrange payment of rent and deposit.
+Transfer the deposit into one of the approved Tenancy Deposit Schemes.
+You have to lodge it with the scheme within 30 days of the tenancy starting and inform the tenant which Tenancy Deposit Scheme their deposit is in.

 Move in day